adamsilver/fdpb/02-Checkout.md

 ## Progress indicators

 Age old advice would tell you that we should give users knowledge of where they are in the process.
 But this is not necessarily the case.
-There is little data that shows including one is valuable in anyway.
+There is little data that shows including one is valuable.

 ![Progress indicator](./images/Progress_indicators_2.png)

-GDS have shown that they:
+GDS say that they:

 - are often not noticed
 - take up lots of space
 - don’t scale well on small screens
 - can distract and confuse some people
-- make it hard to write good labels for the steps
+- make it hard to write good labels
 - make it hard to handle conditional sections

 For these reasons, it's better to start without one, and test to see if one is actually needed.
 It's much easier to add features down the line than it is to remove them.
 Less costly that way and easier to measure.